 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of glucosamine:

 Store at room temperature away from heat, moisture, and light unless otherwise directed on the package label.
 Do not store in the bathroom.
-Most herbal products are not in childproof containers.
+Most dietary supplements are not in childproof containers.
 Keep glucosamine out of the reach of children and away from pets.

 - If you have any questions about glucosamine, please talk with your doctor, pharmacist, or other health care provider.